Skip to main content

 However, with furniture pieces you must do your homework: i.e. do not ever purchase a sofa without marking out the size of it first on your living room floor.
 (Painter’s tape is a great tool to use for marking out furniture locations).

 Everything is about the relationship of one item to another and if it’s too large to fit comfortably in the room don’t purchase it.
 It’s got to play nicely with the other elements in the room.
-Sofas that look unassuming in a 10,000 square foot showroom have been known to come home with you and eat up the space in your living room.
+Sofas that look unassuming in a 10,000-square-foot showroom have been known to come home with you and eat up the space in your living room.
 Check the dimensions both in the store and at home.

 Restoration Hardware furniture is beautiful but proceed carefully, especially if you live in a condo or an infill.
 Their pieces are designed for super-sized American homes, so make sure you have enough space for them.
 Every piece in any room requires what I call “breathing room”.
-If you live in a compact condo, make sure your furniture is appropriately-proportioned.
+If you live in a compact condo, make sure your furniture is appropriately proportioned.

-1. Live Artfully
+7. Live Artfully

 Your home should fill you with joy and remind you of happy times and places.
 Find a creative and organized way to display your passions and collections – bring them out of hiding, like in this shelf display from this executive home in Calgary.

 Krista Hermanson Design is an Interior Designer based in Calgary Alberta.
-We have worked with many families in Calgary who have acquired beautiful and meaningful objects in their travels but need a bit of professional help to style it.
-Perhaps the decorating tips above will get you inspired to either add an additional layer of love to your home, or to invite us out to help you spark the love.
+We have worked with many families in Calgary who have acquired beautiful and meaningful objects in their travels but need a bit of professional help to style them.
+Perhaps the decorating tips above will get you inspired to either add an additional layer of love to your home or to invite us out to help you spark the love.
 Either way, happy hygge-ing!

 Want to get in touch with us?
 Lets Talk.